 CS8940 Indigenous Early learning

 Students will explore issues confronting Indigenous children and their families in Canada.
 Indigenous perspectives on the origins of these issues and the current environment are examined in the context of Indigenous self-determination.
-Course work focuses on issues from a national, provincial, and local perspective with discussions about world view, history, families, policy, and jurisdictional issues.
-Antirequisite CLD450.
-1.0 Credit
+Course work focuses on

 ECONOMICS